January 2010 Baker's Stash

 Two types of bran: wheat bran and oat bran, plus some golden, crunchy wheatgerm make these the healthiest muffins around.
 They are gorgeous, dark, moist, incredibly flavorful 'healthy' muffins, that keep for a week or so, and freeze like a dream.
 The secret is to let the batter rest in the fridge so it will stiffen a bit and the bran will moisten thoroughly.
 You should see some nice tops on these.
 These don't use bran cereal - they use real bran.
 All the ingredients - buttermilk, honey, touch of spice, touch of orange zest creates a bran muffin symphony.
 You can also change the dried fruits around.

-Coconut Oil Chewy Oatmeal Cookies
+Double Oatmeal Chewy Oatmeal Cookies

 Shame on you if you tell anyone in the family these have flax seed and wheat germ in them!
 These are: fantastic.
 Something about the flax seed (ground) and wheat germ makes these especially golden and crunchy crisp.
 The dried cranberries add flair but of course, raisins or chocolate chips is another way to go.
 But for goodness sakes, if you go around telling everyone they are healthy, don’t blame me if your kids balk.
 What I like about these cookies is that you get heart-healthy oatmeal and more, making each cookie a thing of substance, as well as a wonderful cookie-jar cookie in its own right.